minio/docs/source/reference/minio-mc/mc-license-update.rst

    The path (relative to the current working directory) and file name of the key to use to update the deployment's license.

-   If not passed with the command, MinIO checks the license file on SUBNET and automatically updates it.
+   See the :ref:`troubleshooting page <minio-subnet-license-file-download>` for instructions on downloading the license file.

 .. mc-cmd:: --airgap
    :optional: